-Your fence runs the length of your property and is often a vistor’s first impression when they visit your home.
+Your fence runs the length of your property and is often a visitor’s first impression when they visit your home.
 As a result, you’ll want to take care to keep it clean and tidy.
-Fencing is one of the most popular services to clean with a pressure washer, and is a great first project when you initially get your pressure washing machine.
-Of course, it’s always a good idea to leave really dirty or extensive jobs to the professionals
+Fencing is one of the most popular services to clean with a pressure washer and is a great first project when you initially get your pressure washing machine.
+Of course, it’s always a good idea to leave dirty or extensive jobs to the professionals

 - Home Exteriors

 Pressure washers do an excellent job cleaning home exteriors, particularly if you live in a brick home or vinyl-sided home.
 You’ll be amazed at how fresh and vibrant everything looks after a blast with the pressure washing machine.